Greek deal holdouts face long wait to pay day

 But the promise of payouts will still embolden some holdouts to try their luck.

-As well as Peru, Elliott once collected a multi-million dollar payout from Congo-Brazzaville, one source familiar with the matter said.
+As well as Peru, Elliott once collected a multi-million dollar payout from the Democratic Republic if Congo, one of the world’s poorest nations.

 Brazil, Panama and Zambia also faced settlement claims over the repayment of their debt, although it is not clear how much money was involved and the size of any settlements.